SmoQySuite/JDQMCFramework.jl/docs/src/tutorials/square_hubbard.md

 ````

 ````
-Acceptance Rate = 0.686510499999999
+Acceptance Rate = 0.6863001875000025
-Largest Numerical Error = 2.888117478505592e-8
+Largest Numerical Error = 9.726790040076594e-8

 ````

 Having completed the DQMC simulation, the next step is the analyze the results,
 calculating the mean and error for various measuremed observables.
-We will first calculate the relevant global measurement, including the
+We will first calculate the relevant global measurements, including the
 average density ``\langle n \rangle = \langle n_\uparrow + n_\downarrow \rangle``
 and double occupancy ``\langle n_\uparrow n_\downarrow \rangle.``
 Note that the binning method is used to calculate the error bar for the correlated data.